square/workflow-kotlin/samples/tutorial/README.md

 - `tutorial-views`: A set of 3 views for the 3 screens we will be building, `Welcome`, `TodoList`, and `TodoEdit`.
 - `tutorial-base`: This is the starting point to build out the tutorial.
-It contains layouts that host the views from `TutorialViews` to see how they display.
 - `tutorial-final`: This is an example of the completed tutorial - could be used as a reference if you get stuck.